Experts worry politics will guide voters' virus precautions - KVIA

 “We don’t need a month to start reopening the economy,” said Barr, who works for a group of radio stations in northern Michigan.
 He said Whitmer’s “credibility is questionable.”

-Underscoring that people’s political views are already guiding opinions on state-imposed restrictions, MAGA hat-wearing Trump supporters, gun rights advocates and backers of right-wing causes have demonstrated outside governors’ mansions and state Capitols in several states.

-At the largest, thousands rallied Wednesday in Michigan’s capital of Lansing after Whitmer extended her state’s stay-at-home order through April.

-With November’s presidential and congressional elections on the horizon, the question of whose advice voters follow — and whether it proves wise or disastrous — carries major political stakes.
+A confused public reaction to whether they should begin stepped up activities could do more than complicate efforts to keep people safe and revive the dormant economy.
+The question of whose advice voters follow — and whether it proves wise or disastrous — could be a major political battlefield for this November’s presidential and congressional elections.

-Trump’s reelection prospects could be badly damaged if today’s Depression-era levels of unemployment and failed businesses don’t improve.
-He invited numerous congressional Republicans and Democrats to join a White House task force on rebooting the country, which he could use to argue he is relying on bipartisan advice.
+Trump’s reelection prospects would be badly damaged if today’s Depression-era levels of unemployment and failed businesses don’t improve.
+He invited numerous congressional Republicans and Democrats to join a White House task force on rebooting the country, which he could use to shield himself from blame by arguing he is relying on bipartisan advice.

-Trump fired out three tweets Friday urging his followers to “LIBERATE” Michigan, Minnesota and Virginia, each with Democratic governors who have imposed social distancing orders.
-The tweets seemed aimed at encouraging conservatives in those states opposing restrictions, a striking action by a president.

 A fresh push by Trump to loosen restrictions would be especially potent in GOP-leaning states, where “there’ll be a lot of pressure on those states’ politicians to lighten up,” said Joseph Antos, a health policy expert at the conservative American Enterprise Institute.